-How to Make Edibles That Are Easy and Super Tasty
+How to Make Edibles That Are Super Easy Yet So Delicious

 So, you want to learn how to make edibles at home?
-The first thing you need to know is that making edibles takes more than just dumping your weed into a brownie mix.
+The first thing you need to know is that making edibles takes more than just dumping your favorite strain into a brownie mix.

 The good news is you don’t have to be a whizz in the kitchen to cook a good batch of marijuana cookies.